africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/How to use questions that foster deeper connections.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/how-to-use-questions-that-foster-deeper-connections/","title":"How to use questions that foster deeper connections"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/how-to-use-questions-that-foster-deeper-connections/","title":"How to use questions that foster deeper connections","noteIcon":""}
 ---